SpaceCases/Assets/README.md

 # SpaceCases Assets

-This repository contains scripts and static assets used for generating and serving item skins and related data for SpaceCases.
+This repository contains static assets and scripts for generating assets and item data for SpaceCases.

 ## Overview